Table of Contents

 Getting car insurance nowadays is as important as getting a car.
-This is because the automobiles that come nowadays are laden with many security features, and you need the company to be at the back of it.
+Automobiles nowadays have many security features, and you need the company to be at the back.
 Therefore, car insurance companies are essential and are required right when you purchase a car.
-Thus, the insurance companies make a contract with you and the companies to pay for the damages to the vehicle if there is some accident involved.
+Thus, the insurance companies contract with you and the companies to pay for the damages to the vehicle if there is some accident involved.

-However, you may have wondered what happens when your car is driven by someone else and when the accident occurs.
+However, you may have wondered what happens when your car is driven by someone else and when an accident occurs.
 In such a case of an accident, will the insurance company pay for the damages to the car or not?
-Furthermore, whose insurance company will act on it, will it be the one who owns the vehicle or the person driving it?
+Furthermore, whose insurance company will act on it?
+Will it be who owns the vehicle or the person driving it?

-However, the confusion of whose insurance would work, the owners or the one driving the car, remains questionable.
+However, the confusion of whose insurance, owners, or car driver would work remains questionable.

 This article will answer some of the basics of getting car insurance for the car’s damages in case of an accident when driven by someone else.

-Can a car insurance company cover the damages if someone else was driving my car?
+Can a car insurance company cover the damages if someone else drives my car?

-Yes, a car insurance company can cover the damages if someone else drives your car.
+A car insurance company can cover the damages if someone else drives your car.
 Depending on the insurance company you are working with, there are different types of insurance and the costs they will cover.
-These can depend on various states; however, overall, almost all insurance companies protect the car and do not look at the driver driving the vehicle at the time of the accident.
+These can depend on various states; however, almost all insurance companies protect the car and do not look at the driver driving the vehicle at the time of the accident.

-If your car has been registered with the insurance company, it will be paid for the damages that may have occurred to the vehicle.
-Some insurance companies also go as far as to cover the cost of injuries that may have happened to the person who was driving the car, irrespective of whether that was you as the owner of the vehicle.
+If your car has been registered with the insurance company, it will be paid for any damages that may have occurred to it.
+Some insurance companies also cover the cost of injuries that may have happened to the person who was driving the car, regardless of whether that was you as the owner of the vehicle.

 When your car is involved in an accident and suffers significant damage, you must determine whether your insurance provider will cover the damages.
 Therefore, it is essential to understand permissive and non-permissive use when looking at insurance.